-His work includes representing the main trade organizations in the financial services industry, including the American Investment Council, European Banking Federation, Financial Services Forum, Investment Company Institute, and the Securities Industry and Financial Markets Association.
+His work includes representing the main trade organizations in the financial services industry, including the American Investment Council, European Banking Federation, Financial Services Forum, Investment Company Institute, Managed Funds Association and the Securities Industry and Financial Markets Association.

 In addition, he is an active thought leader on emerging issues that dominate the banking industry.
 Mr. Portilla’s views are regularly sought out by clients and industry watchers alike looking to better understand today’s ever-changing market and regulatory landscape.
 His insights have appeared in a wide range of media, including The Wall Street Journal, The Washington Post, CNN.com, American Banker, Law360 and International Financial Law Review.
 He is the co-author, with Amias M. Gerety, of the article, “FSOC: Early Years to Lasting and Evolving Role,” and with Mary Jo White, of the article, “Crisis Management in the Banking Industry.”

 Prior to joining Debevoise in 2013, Mr. Portilla was a senior policy advisor to the U.S. Department of the Treasury’s Financial Stability Oversight Council (FSOC) office.
 He was a member of the initial team that established the FSOC and helped develop its substantive agenda, operating procedures and governance structures.
-He was the lead staff member responsible for coverage of Dodd-Frank Act implementation and other financial institutions regulatory issues and worked on a number of significant matters, including the interagency rulewriting process for the Volcker Rule, enhanced prudential standards, and developing the FSOC’s policy for the use of “living wills.”
+He was the lead staff member responsible for coverage of Dodd-Frank Act implementation and other financial institutions regulatory issues and worked on a number of significant matters, including the interagency rule writing process for the Volcker Rule, enhanced prudential standards and the development of the FSOC’s policy for the use of “living wills.”

-He is a member of the Bar of New York, the District of Columbia Bar, the American Bar Association and its Business Law Section and Banking Law Committee, and the New York City Bar (and is a prior member of its Banking Law Committee).
-He is also Vice-Chair of the Systemically Important Financial Institutions Sub-Committee of the American Bar Association’s Banking Law Committee.
+He is a member of the Bar of New York, the District of Columbia bar, the American Bar Association and its Business Law Section and Banking Law Committee, and the New York City bar (and is a prior member of its Banking Law Committee).
+He is also Co-Chair of the Systemically Important Financial Institutions Sub-Committee of the American Bar Association’s Banking Law Committee.